danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/Regression-Tests.md

 All of the information below has been generated from the results of tests performed on the [Fishtest] framework.
-All data and graphs can be downloaded [here][google-drive].
-Please [get involved](https://stockfishchess.org/get-involved/) if you have questions or suggestions!

 Current Testing Criteria